-There are many dual citizens living in the Philippines as retirees and a lot of those are US military retirees.
+There are many dual citizens living in the Philippines as retirees and a lot of those are United States military retirees.
 Again, not all the dual citizens are retirees.
 One of my neighbors, for example, is a disabled American veteran with a wife and children all being dual citizens.
 One of his daughters is my younger son’s nursing school classmate.

 In my situation, Philippine law allows me to be a permanent resident of the Philippines because I’m married to a Filipina (a female Filipino).
-I am retired from the US military and I live in Olongapo City, next to the former US naval base which is now the Subic Bay Freeport Zone (colloquially called SBMA).
+I am retired from the United States military and I live in Olongapo City, next to the former United States naval base which is now the Subic Bay Freeport Zone (colloquially called SBMA).

-I don’t remember offhand what that length of time is, but it used to be 21 days.
+I don’t remember offhand what that length of time is, but it used to be either 21 or 30 days (military on leave without a passport had 21 days).
 Regardless, they can pay fees to the local bureau of immigration offices and extend the visas for the better part of a year.
 They are then required to leave the country for at least 24 hours before they can start the same process all over again.

 There are Americans living here who are not retirees at all, but are permanent residents or in the process of becoming permanent residents.
 They either work for American companies with locations in the Philippines or are using their life savings to attempt lives here based on the local economy.

 Finally, there are Americans living in the Philippines as illegal aliens, with expired visas.
 As long as no one reports them to one of the bureau of immigration offices, they can get away with it.
-If you think tracking and finding illegal aliens is hard in the US, imagine how hard it is to do the same thing in the Philippines.
+If you think tracking and finding illegal aliens is hard in the United States, imagine how hard it is to do the same thing in the Philippines.

 I’m sure there are Americans living in the Philippines who don’t fall under any of the conditions I’ve mentioned.
 Of course, that depends on the definition of “living”.

-Regardless of how or why an American is living in the Philippines, it does no good at all to make assumptions (which is something my wife likes to do quite often).
+Regardless of how or why an American is living in the Philippines, it does no good at all to make assumptions.
 Unless you know exactly “how and why”, your assumptions are nothing more than guesses.
 There are those who will take offense if you lump them in with the wrong group of people and I know this because I’ve read about it on open forums.

-In the past, I’ve offered to answer questions and help people who are thinking of moving to the Philippines.
+In the past, I offered to answer questions and help people who are thinking of moving to the Philippines.
 I don’t make the offers anymore because it eats up a lot of time and I usually end up giving out outdated information.